g-poulos/C-imple_Compiler/README.txt

                       quads after the compilation.
 This folder also contains a sub-folder with the expected output of each test.
     - 'symbol_table': Programs from the course material to test the symbol table.
-Its functionality was also confirmed with programs from the other test directories.
+Its expected output was also tested with programs from the other test directories.
     - 'c_convertable': Programs that can be compiled and converted to C. The .c file can then be also compiled and run.
 All programs expect an input from the user.
+    - 'final_code': Programs from the class material that can be compiled and converted to risc-v assembly code.
+                    The programs in the 'c_convertable' directory can also be compiled and converted to assembly code.
-* The 'complete_programs' and 'intermediate' tests were automatically being run in every code addition to ensure the functionality of the compiler.
+* The 'complete_programs' and 'intermediate' tests were automatically being run in every code addition to ensure the correct functionality of the compiler.
 * The implementation of the compiler follows the object-oriented structure which is described in the course material.